-A student may be considered to have special needs if his or her progress (when judged against the usual expected progress of a child of a similar age) is affected by one or a combination of the following:
+A student may be considered to have special needs if his or her progress (when judged against the usual expected progress of a student of a similar age) is affected by one or a combination of the following:

 - general learning difficulties (e.g. low levels of comprehension, attention, memory, etc.);

 - specific learning difficulties (e.g. dyslexia, dyscalculia);

 - communication difficulties;

 - physical difficulties;

-- social or emotional difficulties;
+- · social or emotional difficulties;

-- behavioural problems;
+- behavioural problems (stemming from not being able to access the learning due to SEN);

-- underachievement:
+- · underachievement;

 - persistent illness or medical problems;

 - several changes of school, leading to gaps in general education.